NixOS/rfcs/rfcs/0140-simple-package-paths.md

 # Motivation
 [motivation]: #motivation

-- (Especially new) package contributors are having a hard time figuring out which files to add or edit.
+- It is not obvious to package contributors where to add files or which ones to edit.
 These are very common questions:
   - Which directory should my package definition go in?
   - What are all the categories and do they matter?
   - What if the package has multiple matching categories?